College Green of Ohio University

-The College Green of Ohio University is the university's centralized wooded lawn which saw the first academic buildings in the former Northwest Territory.
+The College Green of Ohio University is the university's central wooded lawn which saw the first academic buildings in the former Northwest Territory.
 The yard sits roughly aligned to cardinal directions, with Manasseh Cutler Hall facing true north.
-The Green, at the heart of the Athens campus, is surrounded by administrative, academic, and library buildings named for pivotal leaders in university history: Manasseh Cutler, Robert Wilson, William McGuffey, and Vernon Alden to name a few.
-The most prominent three structures which adorn College Green, all over 200 years old and made of red brick, are featured on the official university logo and set the university's Federal appearance: Cutler Hall, originally constructed in 1816 as the College Edifice but not officially open until 1819 due to a fire, is the home of the President's office; Wilson Hall built 1837 houses the College of Arts & Sciences; and McGuffey Hall was built 1839.
+The green, at the heart of the Athens campus, is surrounded by administrative, academic, and library buildings named for pivotal leaders in university history, including Manasseh Cutler, Robert Wilson, William McGuffey, and Vernon Alden.
+The three most prominent structures on College Green, all over 200 years old and made of red brick, are featured on the official university logo and set the university's Federal appearance: Cutler Hall, originally constructed in 1816 as the College Edifice but not officially open until 1819 due to a fire, is the home of the president's office; Wilson Hall built 1837 houses the college of arts and sciences; and McGuffey Hall was built 1839.
 For most of the nineteenth and twentieth century, College Green saw small memorials and wartime monuments dedicated in remembrance of the people involved in those centuries' great conflicts.
-The Green is the centerpiece of a historic district listed on the National Register of Historic Places in 1979, encompassing the collegiate yard, flanking buildings, and other nearby campus buildings.
+The green is the centerpiece of a historic district listed on the National Register of Historic Places in 1979, encompassing the collegiate yard, flanking buildings, and other nearby campus buildings.

-College Green is based upon the classic layout of traditional English and New England towns and similar to university quadrangles.
+College Green is based upon the classic layout of traditional English and New England towns and is similar to other university quadrangles.
 College Green features Galbreath Chapel, the spire of which, topped with a brass weather vane, is modeled after that of the portico of Nash's All Souls Church in London.
-Other buildings on the College Green include Chubb Hall, home to Undergraduate Admissions as well as the Offices of the Bursar and Registrar; Ellis Hall, home to the departments of English, Classics, Religious Studies, and Philosophy (built in the early 20th century entirely with state funding); Templeton-Blackburn Memorial Auditorium; as well as Bryan Hall, an upperclassman residence hall.
-The University Sundial, located behind Galbreath Chapel, was constructed in 1907 and marks the original location of the university's first building.
+Other buildings on the College Green include Chubb Hall, home to undergraduate admissions as well as the offices of the bursar and registrar; Ellis Hall, home to the departments of English, classics, religious studies, and philosophy (built in the early 20th century entirely with state funding); Templeton-Blackburn Memorial Auditorium; as well as Bryan Hall, an upperclassman residence hall.
+The university aundial, located behind Galbreath Chapel, was constructed in 1907 and marks the original location of the university's first building.

-A plaque embedded on the Green's main walkway notes: College Green, which was home to the first Ohio University students almost two centuries ago, welcomes all who walk its paths, and embodies the openness and democratic spirit that define Ohio University.
+A plaque embedded on the green's main walkway notes: College Green, which was home to the first Ohio University students almost two centuries ago, welcomes all who walk its paths, and embodies the openness and democratic spirit that define Ohio University.
 President Lyndon Johnson's first ever public reference to the Great Society took place during a speech to students on May 7, 1964, on the College Green: